by Tracy Johnson

 But personality success is not just about content.
 Content is a prop for the the fun they have with each other.
 And that fun is contagious.

 The personality or content question will continue to be asked because it’s easier to improve content than develop personality.
 Just as it’s easier for a good crew to build a solid house than design and decorate a home.

 It’s those pesky air personalities that are hard to coach.

-While the conclusion that personality wins over content applies to virtually all shows, there is an asterisk in the claim that it’s all about personality.
+While the conclusion that personality wins over content applies to virtually all shows, there is an asterisk in a claim that it’s all about personality.

 The more the audience cares about the cast members, the more certain this is.
 Every personality is in a relationship with listeners, and it’s important to know where you are in the air talent’s Personality Success Path.

 But at the end of the day, it’s not about personality or content.
 It’s both.
 But you probably guessed that.
-Still, if you had to choose just one, the listener experience is all about how much fun they have with the talent.
-It’s best if it’s in the context of a topic they care about.
+Still, if you had to choose just one, the listener experience is all about how much fun listeners have with the talent.
+It’s best if personality is delivered in the context of a topic they care about.
 But it’s more important that the talent makes the story come alive.